Our content may include links to products from our partners

 Prepaid Card Cons

 - Multiple fees: Getting a prepaid card with zero fees is highly unlikely.
 Issuers typically require you to pay for activation, ATM withdrawals and more.
 Even though there aren’t many free prepaid cards, there are some that have fewer fees.
-The Walmart prepaid card, for instance, offers individuals free direct deposit, free online bill pay and free cash off your card at their stores, MoneyCenters and customer service desks.

 - No credit building: Even though a prepaid card doesn’t impact your credit report, it won’t help you to build it either.
 The credit bureaus don’t factor in your prepaid card history when they compute your credit score.